 The Single Subject credential is designed to prepare candidates to teach subjects in a departmentalized situation typically found in middle and high schools.
 To demonstrate subject matter competency, candidates must meet the academic requirements of a USD-approved subject matter program, or pass the appropriate CSET examination in the subject field in which they wish to teach.
 The CSET exam must be passed prior to student teaching.
 Some applicants may be required to submit scores on the CSET exam prior to being admitted into the credential program.
 USD currently has one CCTC approved subject matter program in the area of Mathematics.

 Requirements for the Single Subject Credential

-I. Courses (3 unit prerequisite, plus 30 units)
+I. Courses (33 units)

-Required Prerequisite
+Required Courses